chaschev/wookie-view/README.md

 wookie-view
 ===========

-WookieView allows you to automatize web browsing – i.e. to search with Google Search, visit you Facebook, download files.
-For people who are familiar with Selenium it is can a lightweight alternative to Selenium.
-It has very few external dependencies and uses WebView from JDK 8 to render pages.
+WookieView is made to simplify WebView usage and replace Selenium in some of the tasks, maybe.
+With WookieView you can easily automatize web browsing operations like searching with Google Search, visiting your Facebook page with your login and password, crawling through a forum and downloading files.
+WookieView is pure JDK, it uses a few Java libraries and can be seen as a lightweight version of Selenium.

-## Features:
+## Features

 * Concise syntax
 * JQuery support
 * Embedding scripts into existing pages (i.e. jQuery, Firebug, your manual JS scripts)
 * File downloads
 * Scala & Java 8 support
+* Simple plain script and event-driven API

 ## How to open this project in IDE

-To open a project in your IDE, you might import it as a Maven project.
+To open a project in your IDE, you just import it as a Maven project.

-Maven artifacts are coming if the project gets popular.

 ## Code Examples